xterm-x11/XTerm-icon-XT/README.md

 * 24×24 px
 * 16×16 px

-# User-level customization
+# Color customization for users and desktop theme designers

 WARNING: This procedure is yet to be tested and updated after testing.

-The icon files are provided to users in this repository so that any XTerm user wishing to customize the colors in their XTerm icon can do.
-This is in addition to the choice of several XTerm icons that users can already choose from.
+The icon files are provided in this repository so that you can customize the colors in the XTerm icon for your desktop or desktop theme if you want to.

-`Inkscape SVG` is kept intentionally to allow XTerm users a smooth editing experience using [Inkscape](https://inkscape.org/).
+`Inkscape SVG` is kept intentionally to allow you a smooth editing experience using [Inkscape](https://inkscape.org/).

 1. Download the `.svg` file from this repository.
 2. Open the `.svg` file in [Inkscape](https://inkscape.org/).